qlands/pyramid-pca-jinja2/README.md

  - Easy Jinja2 template inheritance and resource injection

 The example (pcaexample) is based on a “pyramid-cookiecutter-alchemy” [Cookiecutter](https://github.com/audreyr/cookiecutter) while the plug-in is based on a “pyramid-cookiecutter-starter”.
+Both use Python 3.

 Please note that this example implements Pyramid "Extensible" and "Pluggable" capabilities in a way that I feel it would satisfy most needs.
 I don't claim is the best nor the most logical way of doing it.
 See [FormShare](https://github.com/qlands/FormShare) for a real example of this approach.